nevergofullretard/technikmax-website/README.md

 # mysite
-django mysite for personal "maxhunter" website
+django site created with python for personal "technikmax" website